LEK & Staż

 Staż

-You must request and submit the paperwork through the Deans Office.
+You must request and submit the paperwork through the Deans Office, but they will also reach out to you in due time.

 It honestly looks just like another semester.
-It's 6 months of rotations between departments such as Internal Medicine, Blood Bank, Pediatrics, Neonatology, General Surgery and Trauma, Obstetrics and Gynecology, Anesthesiology and Intensive Care, Emergency, Psychiatry, and Family Medicine.
+It's 6 months of rotations between departments such as Internal Medicine, the Blood Bank, Pediatrics, Neonatology, General Surgery, Obstetrics and Gynecology, Anesthesiology and Intensive Care, Emergency, Psychiatry, and Family Medicine.

 This page is edited by